dilakuyucu7/DSA210-Fall24-Flashcards-Project/README.md

 - **Jupyter Notebook** (for interactive analysis)

 ## Dataset and Data Processing
 There are 2 important datasets.
 The first one is my "flashcard data".
-I pulled this one from the Flashcards World app directly as a CSV file from every set.
+I pulled this one from the Flashcards World app directly as a CSV file from every set, which the app offers.
 The CSV file contains the target word in my target language and its translation into English.

 The second dataset is "progress data".
-As this data was unexportable, I automated an Appium script to pull it from the mobile app, which is given above.
+As this data was unexportable, I automated an Appium script to pull it from the mobile app, which is given above in "appium_mobile_app_scraping.ipynb".
 I first logged them as a text file, and then cleaned them to obtain a complete CSV file.
 It contains the target word, the date that card was added, the number of times it was studied, and my correct and incorrect answers.

-To add the Parts of Speech tagging, I used stanza on the raw CSV files and merged them with my Progress Data to create a complete dataset.
-The code is given above.
+To add the Parts of Speech (POS) tagging, I used stanza on the raw CSV files and merged them with my Progress Data to create a complete dataset.
+The parts of speech tags include NOUN, VERB, ADJ, ADV etc. The code is given above in "pos_tagging.ipynb".

 ## Exploratory Data Analysis

+During the exploratory data analysis phase, I examined patterns and relationships within the flashcard datasets for Korean, German, and Italian.
+Key steps included:

+- **Data Cleaning:** Handled missing values and ensured data consistency across datasets.
+- **Descriptive Statistics:** Calculated summary statistics for study frequency, accuracy, and POS distribution.
+- **Visualizations:** Generated bar charts, histograms, and scatter plots to identify trends such as the correlation between the number of times studied and accuracy.
+- **POS Tagging Analysis:** Explored how different parts of speech affect retention and correctness in language learning.
+- **Language Comparisons:** Compared accuracy and study frequency across the three languages.

+This analysis helped me identify important trends and patterns, guiding the next stages of hypothesis testing and findings.

 ## Data Visualizations